navis-org/pymaid/docs/source/intro.rst

 Connection to the server: CatmaidInstance
 -----------------------------------------
-As you instanciate :class:`~pymaid.pymaid.CatmaidInstance`, it is made the default remote instance and you don't need to pass it on to any function explicitly.
+As you instanciate :class:`~pymaid.pymaid.CatmaidInstance`, it is made the default remote instance and you don't need to worry about it anymore.

 >>> import pymaid
 >>> rm = pymaid.CatmaidInstance( 'server_url', 'http_user', 'http_pw', 'auth_token')
 2017-08-24 19:31:22,663 - pymaid.pymaid - INFO - Global CATMAID instance set.
 >>> partners = pymaid.get_partners( [12345,67890] )

-However, if you pass a :class:`~pymaid.pymaid.CatmaidInstance` explicitly to a function, any globally defined remote instance is overruled:
+However, if you - for example - are working with two separate servers or projects, you can pass a :class:`~pymaid.pymaid.CatmaidInstance` explicitly to a function.
+This will overule any globally defined remote instance:

 >>> import pymaid
 >>> rm = pymaid.CatmaidInstance( 'server_url', 'http_user', 'http_pw', 'auth_token', set_global=False )